 Do not photograph military or police establishments while in Madagascar.
 Identification should be carried at all times by visitors.
 In rural areas, locals may abide by a number of taboos called fady, which should be respected by visitors at all times.

 The international dialling code for Madagascar is +261.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 20 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
-A GSM 900 network is in use, covering major cities and main roads.
-Public internet access exists in large cities; there are a few Internet cafes in Antananarivo.
+To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 34 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
+A GSM 900 network is in use, covering major cities and main roads, and some operators have also introduced 3G networks.
+Public internet access exists in large cities and there are a few internet cafés in Antananarivo.

-Visitors older than 21 years may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.
-Visitors are allowed to export a maximum of 100g vanilla without cost.
+Visitors may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.

 Become our Antananarivo Travel Expert

 We are looking for contributors for our Antananarivo travel guide.
 If you are a local, a regular traveller to Antananarivo or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Madagascar.